jkobject/CodonUsageBias/README.md

 ## How to install

->To install pyCUD for now you need to process to a raw install
+>To install pyCUB for now you need to process to a raw install

 Make sure to have anaconda installed https://anaconda.org/anaconda/python
 Then follow the step to create an environment.